zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuremonitoragent/_index.md

 2. User deploys the ARM template at the resource group level.

-3. User is verifying the successful extension deployment.
+3. User is verifying the successful extension deployment and data collection rules creation.

 ## Deployment Option 1: Azure portal